afn478/iinatan/README.md

 | --- | --- |
 | ![English lookup with language menu](docs/screenshots/english-popup-language-menu.png) | ![Dictionary settings](docs/screenshots/dictionary-settings.png) |

-## Feature Highlights

-- Hover subtitle text to show dictionary entries without leaving IINA.
+## What You Get

+- Dictionary lookups directly on IINA subtitles.
-- Pause-only popup behavior keeps lookups from interrupting normal playback.
+- Pause-only behavior, so popups do not interrupt normal playback.
-- Japanese lookup uses HoshiDicts with Yomitan-compatible dictionary data, including deinflection support.
-- Jitendex is the recommended Japanese dictionary and can be installed from the plugin settings.
-- English, French, German, Chinese, and Korean lookup modes are available for compatible dictionaries.
+- Japanese, English, French, German, Chinese, and Korean lookup modes.
-- Japanese entries can show frequency and pitch-accent metadata when the dictionary provides it.
+- Built-in installer for the recommended Japanese dictionary, Jitendex.
+- Import support for local Yomitan-compatible dictionary ZIP files.
+- Frequency and pitch-accent details for Japanese dictionaries that include them.
-- Dictionary popups support structured entries, compact tags, collapsed long sections, source links, and custom CSS.
+- Compact popups with structured entries, tags, source links, collapsed long sections, and custom CSS.
-- Settings profiles make it possible to keep separate language, popup, playback, and dictionary setups.
+- Profiles for keeping separate language, dictionary, popup, and playback setups.

 ## Installation

+For most users, the recommended option is the release package.
+Installing directly from GitHub follows the latest repository contents, so it can break temporarily when new commits are pushed.

+### Install a Release Package (Recommended)

+Download an `.iinaplgz` release package and install it through IINA's plugin manager.

 ### Install From GitHub
+Use this only if you want the newest in-progress changes and are comfortable with occasional breakage.

 1. Open IINA's plugin manager.
 2. Choose **Install from GitHub**.
 3. Enter `afn478/iinatan`.
 4. Enable the plugin.
-5. Open **Plugins -> iinatan -> Settings...** and install the recommended dictionary or import a Yomitan-compatible dictionary ZIP.
+5. Open **Plugins -> iinatan -> Settings...**.
+6. Install the recommended dictionary, or import a Yomitan-compatible dictionary ZIP.
-6. Toggle iinatan with **Shift+H**.
+7. Toggle iinatan with **Shift+H**.

-### Install a Release Package

-Release builds provide an `.iinaplgz` package.
-Install that file through IINA's plugin manager if you prefer a packaged plugin artifact.
+## Quick Start

-## Basic Japanese Setup
+### Japanese

 1. Open **Plugins -> iinatan -> Settings...**.
 2. Set the lookup language to **Japanese**.
-3. Install the recommended dictionary, Jitendex, from the dictionary panel.
+3. Install **Jitendex** from the dictionary panel.
 4. Make sure Jitendex is enabled.
 5. Open a video with Japanese subtitles.
-6. Pause playback, move the pointer over subtitle text, and wait for the popup.
+6. Toggle iinatan with **Shift+H**.
+7. Pause playback and hover subtitle text.

+### Other Languages

+1. Open **Plugins -> iinatan -> Settings...**.
+2. Choose the lookup language you want to use.
+3. Import a compatible dictionary ZIP.
+4. Enable the dictionary and move it into the order you prefer.
+5. Pause playback and hover subtitle text.

-7. If the popup does not appear, press **Shift+H** to toggle iinatan on.
+If the popup does not appear, press **Shift+H** to toggle iinatan on.

 ## Dictionaries

-Open **Plugins -> iinatan -> Settings...** to install the recommended Japanese dictionary, import local Yomitan-compatible dictionary ZIP files, enable or disable dictionaries, and reorder lookup priority.

-Installed dictionary state is stored in the plugin data folder.
-The active profile controls dictionary order, lookup language, popup appearance, playback behavior, import settings, and lookup settings.

-Language modes behave differently:
+The dictionary panel lets you:

+- Install Jitendex for Japanese.
+- Import local Yomitan-compatible dictionary ZIP files.
+- Enable or disable installed dictionaries.
+- Reorder dictionaries to choose which results appear first.

+Language support depends on the dictionaries you install. iinatan currently has lookup modes for:

-- Japanese uses HoshiDicts text processing and deinflection.
+- Japanese
-- English looks up whole words after lowercasing the hovered text.
+- English
+- French
-- French and German use Yomitan-style candidate and deinflection rules.
+- German
-- Chinese uses longest rightward-prefix lookup.
+- Chinese
-- Korean performs exact contiguous-Hangul lookup.
+- Korean

-Compatibility metadata is advisory.
-A dictionary may still import even when iinatan cannot confidently identify its language.
+Some dictionary ZIP files do not label their language clearly.
+When that happens, iinatan may still let you import the file, but you may need to choose the right lookup language yourself.

 ## Settings

-Use **Plugins -> iinatan -> Settings...** to create profiles, switch profiles, choose the lookup language, tune subtitle and popup appearance, manage playback behavior, adjust lookup/import timeouts, and manage installed dictionaries.
+Open **Plugins -> iinatan -> Settings...** to manage the plugin.

+Common settings include:

+- Lookup language
+- Installed dictionaries and result priority
+- Subtitle and popup appearance
+- Playback behavior
+- Advanced import and lookup options
+- Profiles for separate setups

-The top plugin menu also exposes **Settings...** and direct profile switching.
+The IINA plugin menu also includes **Settings...** and quick profile switching.

+## Troubleshooting

+- If no popup appears, press **Shift+H** and try again while playback is paused.
+- If a dictionary does not return results, check that it is enabled and that the current lookup language matches it.
+- If the plugin stalls, restart IINA.

 ## Development / Contributing